COVID-19 GUIDELINES FOR CAPTAINS & PLAYERS, REFEREES & AMSA STAFF/VOLUNTEERS AND GROUPS RENTING FIELDS AT ONION CREEK SOCCER COMPLEX

 - Captains must report to the AMSA Administrator if any captain/manager or player who has attended their game has been exposed to the coronavirus, is being tested for COVID-19, or has tested positive for COVID-19.

-- AMSA will then send a notification to the teams and referees who were at that game.
+- AMSA will then send a notification to the teams and referees who were at that game, and any other teams that player is registered with.

 ENFORCEMENT PROTOCOL for AMSA Return-to-Play Guidelines